Efik people: Missionary arrival

 Letters were also sent by King Eyo Honesty II to introduce missionaries and technocrats into the country with emphasis on the latter.
-These lettere were heeded to and in April 1846, the first missionaries arrived Old Calabar.
+These letters were heeded to and in April 1846, the first missionaries arrived Old Calabar.

 Bombing of Obutong

 The destruction of Obutong occurred in 1854.
 On the death of Chief Willy Tom Robins, a number of rituals were performed.
 A number of people were hanged, shot and buried with the late chief according to the custom.
 These atrocities angered the missionaries and European captains alike.
 The breach of agreement to halt such practices was punished by blowing Ekpe on Obutong and forbidding funeral rites of the chief until the murderers were brought to justice.
 The missionaries respected the native law but the European Captains acted rashly and desired that an example be set on Obutong.
 The Captains wrote the acting consul who was stationed at Fernando Po.
 They insisted that Obutong be completely destroyed.
 Although the missionaries and rulers of Creek town and Duke town protested, their protests fell on deaf ears.
 Cannons were shot at the town and every house was levelled to the ground.
 It took several years before the town was rebuilt.